NodyHub/fifi/README.md

 Recently, spring boot had a wide spreaded RCE vulnerability, known as [Spring4Shell](https://portswigger.net/daily-swig/spring4shell-microsoft-cisa-warn-of-limited-in-the-wild-exploitation) ([CVE-2022-22965](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-22965)).
 Due to the fact that modern web application are implemented based on micro service pattern, various paths of a domain may end up on different applications/containers/CDN.
 To limit the attack surface system administrator, DevOps Engineers and SRE's are highly interested in limiting the available information about a service in the public.

-This tool provide help  identifying irregulation in the [`Server`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Server) response headers from a given list of urls.
+This tool provides help to identify irregulations in the [`Server`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Server) response headers from a given list of urls.

 ## Installation